Erasmus Summer Programme Courses

 Faculty: Prof. John Wong, MD

-Teaching methods: Interactive lectures, exercises and practicums.
+Teaching methods: Interactive lectures, breakout group discussions and exercises.

 Objectives